-With most of the overhead of managing infrastructure moved to the cloud provider, teams can focus on their apps rather than the underlying infrastructure.
+As most of the overhead of managing infrastructure has moved to the cloud service provider, teams can focus on their apps rather than the underlying infrastructure.
 Serverless computing offers the ability to run applications without configuring and maintaining servers.
 Some options reduce the complexity and risk of deployment and operations.

 Start your DevOps journey

-DevOps is practiced across different roles in an organization and requires several of them to collaborate closely.
+DevOps is practised across different roles in an organisation and requires several of them to collaborate closely.
 In most cases, DevOps roles include development, IT, operations, security and support.

 The true meaning of DevOps is all about delivering continuous value to customers.
 The results of adopting DevOps must be measured in relation to business objectives.
 DevOps teams align around these objectives and achieve them using short release cycles.
 These cycles allow agile response to the market and continuous learning through customer feedback.

-Both DevOps and Agile are modern software development frameworks for producing a product, a launch, or a release.
+Both DevOps and Agile are modern software development frameworks for producing a product, a launch or a release.
 DevOps is a culture, fostering collaboration among all roles involved in the development and maintenance of software.
 Agile is a development methodology designed to maintain productivity and drive releases with the common reality of changing needs.
-DevOps and Agile are not mutually exclusive and are often practiced together.
+DevOps and Agile are not mutually exclusive and are often practised together.